turingschool/mod-0-curriculum/syllabus.md

 1. Thoroughly and carefully read through this Syllabus.
 1. Identify the specific times for your live sessions based on your selected Mod 0 Format.
 All times and dates for upcoming sessions can be found on the [Calendar]({{ site.baseurl }}/calendar) page.
 1. Prep Your "Why" - During the first session of Mod 0, you will break out into small groups and be asked to each share your "why" for taking this step to change careers, and your life.
 Spend some time reflecting on your motivations for being here, and how to communicate that best to your peers so they start to understand you and what drives you.
 Be prepared to share that with the group in 1-2 minutes.
-1. Read and bring questions about the Asking Technical Questions assignment.
+1. Read and bring questions about the [Asking Technical Questions]({{ site.baseurl }}/shared/asking_qs) assignment.
-1. Complete the Markdown assignment.
+1. Complete the Markdown({{ site.baseurl }}/shared/markdown) assignment.
+1. After following the steps in the Computer Setup, use your Loom account to record a short video introducing yourself.
+You'll share this video in your Mod 0 small-group channel leading up to the first day of Mod 0!
+Here are some things to include in your video:
+- Name
+- Pronouns
+- Location
+- Your most important people/pets
+- 2-3 things that bring you joy
+- A message for your future cohort-mates and instructors

 ## Expectations